Parth415/Customer_Analytics-/README.md

 # Customer_Analytics-
-A Systematic to deep-dive on B2B customers to know if they are profitable
+A Systematic way to deep-dive on B2B customers to know if they are profitable

 Brief Points : -
 1. The way I have desgined the script and deep dived is by following a methodoly